- PDF doc

 - Who is the client?

-Supervision involves monitoring the legal work of a supervised legal practitioner as they begin their legal practice.
-The focus during the supervised period is on teaching new legal skills and guiding the practitioner.
-The role of the supervisor also involves training in the broader administrative skills required in legal practice, such as time management, interpersonal relationships and prioritisation, all of which are vital for junior practitioners.
+Supervision involves monitoring the legal work of a supervised lawyer as they begin their legal practice.
+The focus during the supervised period is on teaching new legal skills and guiding the junior lawyer.
+The role of the supervisor also involves training in the broader administrative skills required in legal practice, such as time management, interpersonal relationships and prioritisation, all of which are vital for junior lawyers.

 If you work in a law practice

-As a supervised legal practitioner, you are required to hold an Australian practising certificate.
-Supervision should be provided by another practitioner who works at the same law practice and who holds an Australian practising certificate that is not subject to the statutory supervision condition or a discretionary condition that prohibits the supervision of others.
-If you work at a different law practice to your supervisor, you are required to notify us and submit a remote supervision plan for approval.
+As a supervised lawyer, you are required to hold an Australian practising certificate.
+Supervision should be provided by another lawyer who works at the same law practice and who holds an Australian practising certificate that is not subject to the statutory supervision condition or a discretionary condition that prohibits them from supervising others.
+If you work at a different law practice to your supervisor, you must notify us and submit a remote supervision plan for our approval.